segmentio/segment-docs/src/connections/destinations/catalog/optimizely-full-stack/index.md

 ## Personas

-Follow these instructions on how to setup Personas and Optimizely:
+Follow these instructions on how to set up Personas and Optimizely:

 * [Using Segment Personas and Optimizely Full Stack for Omnichannel Experiments](https://blog.optimizely.com/tag/segment-personas/)